 Near the center of the beautiful Angra do Heroísmo town is located 205 m tall volcanic cone, rising from the Atlantic ocean.
 This tuff volcano – Monte Brasil – is connected to the mainland with a narrow isthmus and most of it is covered with forest.
 Last volcanic activity took place here some 23 thousand years ago.

 For several centuries Monte Brasil served as a fortress protecting the town from pirates.
-Construction of fortifications started in the late 16th century and, as time passed by, mount was turned into state of art fortress with some 4 km long system of redoubts and several garrisons, as well as a system of roads and pathways to access different parts of peninsula.
+Construction of fortifications started in the late 16th century and, as time passed by, the mount was turned into state of art fortress with some 4 km long system of redoubts and several garrisons, as well as a system of roads and pathways to access different parts of peninsula.

 Cavities in the rocks

-Near the passage way close to Pico of the Zimbreiro – westernmost peak of Mount Brasil in the cliffs are seen several rock-cut chambers facing the ocean.
+Near the passageway close to Pico of the Zimbreiro – westernmost peak of Mount Brasil in the cliffs are seen several rock-cut chambers facing the ocean.

 Chambers are facing the Atlantic ocean.

-These are not the only such chambers – towards the east, near Monte de Facho is located another rock-cut chamber with ceremonial tank, rock-cut "chairs", cistern and post-holes which testify that a lighter structure was built here as well.
+These are not the only such chambers – towards the east, near Monte de Facho is located another rock-cut chamber with a ceremonial tank, rock-cut "chairs", cistern and post-holes which testify that a lighter structure was built here as well.